Walmart gets cautious on economic outlook, sees lower 2023 performance | Business

 Walmart gets cautious on economic outlook, sees lower 2023 performance

 Walmart Inc struck a cautious note in its economic outlook for 2023 on Tuesday as the retail bellwether forecast full-year earnings below estimates and warned that cautious spending by consumers could pressure profit margins.
-Shares of the world's largest retailer fell 0.8% in early trading as the company continued to battle price-hikes from many of its product suppliers in a high-inflation environment.
+Shares of the world's largest retailer recouped most of its pre-market losses to rise 0.5% in early trading at a time the company continues to battle price-hikes from many of its product suppliers in a high-inflation environment.

 Higher U.S. consumer prices, amid loftier costs for rental housing and food, have raised fears the U.S. Federal Reserve could further lift borrowing costs to cool domestic demand, leading to an economic downturn in the second half of the year.
 "There's still a lot of trepidation and uncertainty with the economic outlook.
 Balance sheets are continuing to get thinner, savings rate is roughly half of what it was at a pre-pandemic level and we've not been in a situation like this where the Fed is raising at the rate that it does," Chief Financial Officer John David Rainey told Reuters.